eduardenoiu/NALABS/README.md

 # Funding
-NALABS has been funded by Bombardier Transportation through a thesis project, by the European Union’s Horizon 2020 research and innovation program under grant agreement No. 957212 and by the Swedish Innovation Agency (Vinnova) through the XIVT project.
+NALABS has been funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No. 957212 and by the Swedish Innovation Agency (Vinnova) through the XIVT project.
 This work was partially funded from the Electronic Component Systems for European Leadership Joint Undertaking under grant agreement No. 737494 and The Swedish Innovation Agency, Vinnova (MegaM@Rt2).

 # License
 NALABS's source code is released under the MIT license